 - Pulse tempeh in food processor to make small chunks (or break apart with hands)

-- In a large skillet, heat the olive oil, chopped onion and cook until translucent.
+- In a large skillet, heat olive oil, add tempeh and chopped onion.
+Cook until onions are translucent and tempeh is slightly browned.
 Add salt, garlic, oregano, zucchini and cook until tender, 10 minutes.
 Heat water for pasta and cook according to directions.

 - Serve over pasta.
 Top with parmesan and fresh basil.